canonical/checkbox/docs/how-to/freeze-checkbox-version.rst

 How to freeze Checkbox Debs
 ============================

-Using Ubuntu snapshot service (20.04 or later)
+Using Ubuntu Snapshot Service (20.04 or later)
 ----------------------------------------------

-To freeze the Checkbox version of a deb package we will make use of the Ubuntu snapshot service.
+To freeze the Checkbox version of a deb package we will make use of the Ubuntu Snapshot Service.
 This service allows you to see and use the Ubuntu archive, as well as all PPAs (both private and public), as it was at any specified date and time, for any time and date after 1 March 2023.